vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 export { createApiClient }
 ```

-To create api-client you need to call `apiClientFactory`.
-As a parameters to this deliver a few things:
+To create `api-client` you need to call `apiClientFactory`.
+As parameters to this deliver a few things:
 - `tag` - that's the short name of your integration which will be used to distinguish it among of others
-- `onSetup` - optional function that will be called during the creating your api.
-In this place you can call everything you need to create a connection to the api, such as creating sdk (eg. axios creation), merge given config with the defaults etc.
+- `onSetup` - an optional function that will be called during creating your API.
+In this place, you can call everything you need to create a connection to the API, such as creating SDK (eg. `axios` creation), merge given config with the defaults etc.
 - `api` - this is the section where you need to pass all of the api function you have created

-### 1.2 Api functions
+### 1.2 API functions
-Once you have your configuration created, you can proceed with api functions:
+Once you have your configuration created, you can proceed with API functions:

 ```ts
 // api-client/src/api/getProduct.js